Updated with the latest Raptors’ trades.

 Sign-and-trade in 2021 for Precious Achiuwa and Goran Dragic.

 The Lowry trade is one of the two transactions (on this list) where I think Raptors fans get really frustrated.
+(Now it’s three transactions, as of January.)
 The Raptors infamously missed the playoffs in the Orlando season and there is an alternate history in which Lowry was traded for something great at the 2021 trade deadline.

 If you know of a good deal that was legitimately on the table for Lowry at the 2021 deadline, please let me know in the comments.
 It’s been long enough that I’ve forgotten what the rumours were.
 But I do want to point out that, had Lowry been moved at the trade deadline, regardless of return half the fanbase would have been livid anyway, for the Raptors having the gall to trade such a franchise icon.